apache/incubator-datalab/USER_GUIDE.md

 ----------------------------------
 # Create project <a name="setup_edge_node"></a>

-When you log into Data Lab Web interface, the first thing you need to do is to create a new project.
+When you log into DataLab Web interface, the first thing you need to do is to create a new project.

 To do this click on “Upload” button on “Projects” page, select your personal public key (or click on "Generate" button), endpoint, group and hit “Create” button.
 Do not forget to save your private key.